chapmanjacobd/hn_mining/README.md

   87458 Intel
 ```

-And Intel is mentioned even more in the comments!
+And Intel is mentioned even more in the comments (probably because AMD makes programmers' lives easier so there is no need to complain)!

 ### AI vs Blockchain